You are here

 Prevention and Preventative Education

-The Office for Civil Rights requires preventative education that includes:
+The Office for Civil Rights requires schools and districts to provide preventative education that includes:

-- What constitutes sexual harassment under the new Title IX Rule
+- What constitutes sexual harassment under the 2020 Title IX Rule

 - The school’s/district's Title IX policy, grievance procedures, and consequences